 - 4 Click the Create Check Screen Action button in the toolbar.
 A new Check Screen action appears in the action list.
-It defaults to a go-ahead condition based on the current cursor position (which is assumed to always be 21,56 on this screen, with every future execution of this component-an assumption worth questioning).
-You may decide to accept the default Timeout of 1500 milliseconds for your Check Screen action if the program you are accessing has a relatively quick response time.
-(Even so, careful testing of the component should be done in order to verify that this timeout value is safe.) - 5 Type the letter A (for Author) in the input screen of the HP3000 environment pane.
+It defaults to a go-ahead condition based on the current cursor position (which we assume will always be 21,56 on this screen, with every future execution of this component-an assumption worth questioning).
+We will tentatively accept the default Timeout of 1500 milliseconds for this Check Screen action, since the CONSULS program has a relatively quick response time.
+(Even so, careful testing of the component should be done in order to verify that this timeout value is safe.) - 5 Type the letter A (for Author) in the input screen of the Tandem environment pane.
 A new Send Buffer action appears automatically in your component's action list.
 Notice that the 'A' you typed is already in the action.